CAFDataProcessing/data-processing-service/docs/pages/en-us/Architecture.md

 ## OCR Worker

-The OCR worker receives a message with a reference to an image file in CAF Storage and performs OCR using ImageServer, returning any text extracted.
+The OCR worker receives a message with a reference to an image file in storage and performs OCR using ImageServer, returning any text extracted.
 Also supports extracting text from multi-page files such as PDFs.

 This worker requires a valid ImageServer license.

 ## Speech Worker

-The speech worker receives a message with a reference to an audio file in CAF Storage and returns the content as text.
+The speech worker receives a message with a reference to an audio file in storage and returns the content as text.
 Can return time stamps against words also through action configuration.

 This worker requires a valid Speech Server license.